Tag Archives: Weekly Recap

 For a recap of announcements in the past six months, check out What’s new in Google Workspace (recent releases).

-Google Workspace Updates Weekly Recap – November 10, 2023
+Google Workspace Updates Weekly Recap – March 28, 2025

 Unless otherwise indicated, the features below are available to all Google Workspace customers, and are fully launched or in the process of rolling out.
 Rollouts should take no more than 15 business days to complete if launching to both Rapid and Scheduled Release at the same time.
 If not, each stage of rollout should take no more than 15 business days to complete.

-To more accurately represent time across the world, we’re introducing timezone support for existing date+time smart chips in Google Docs. | Rolling out to Rapid Release domains now; launch to Scheduled Release domains planned for November 27, 2023. | Available to all Google Workspace customers and users with personal Google Accounts. | Learn more about inserting smart chips & building blocks in your Google Doc
+Following up on our recent announcement of easily converting data to people chips in Google Sheets, we’re excited to announce that users can now seamlessly convert cells with multiple emails to people chips. | Rolling out to Rapid Release domains now; launch to Scheduled Release domains planned for April 16, 2025. | Available to all Google Workspace customers, Workspace Individual Subscribers, and users with personal Google accounts. | Visit the Help Center to learn more about inserting smart chips in your Google Sheets.

 Previous announcements